Tim Kapustka • Visual Artist , Graphic Designer *

 Functional pottery, in its connection to sustenance, closely relates to the human body, revealing what it means to be human.
 Handmade pots are potent in their power to reveal the extraordinary, within the ordinary.
 I am driven by the insatiable pursuit of the “good pot”.
 Successful in terms of tactile, visual, and functional attributes; lastingly significant when packed with the passion of the maker- reflecting humanity, and contributing to the craft.

-George Schmidt - Visual Artist / Designer – Durango, Colo.
+Dan Groth - Visual Artist – Durango, Colo.

 A list of some of the artists that we’ve had the pleasure of exhibiting: